FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/04-css-layout.md

 ## Learning Objectives

-- Learn about lists and list formatting options
-- Understand the concept of what a “CSS reset” is and why they are needed.
 - Demonstrate competence using CSS positioning (static, relative, absolute, and fixed) to move elements around a web page.
 - Demonstrate competence using CSS floats to manipulate elements, and how to clear floats.
+- Look at Standard Layout Practices
+- Understand the concept of what a “CSS reset” is and why they are needed.
+- Learn about lists and list formatting options
+- Create navigational menus from lists
 - Use images in CSS as a background image, and apply other CSS techniques to manipulate image elements with a web page.